vedantjain8/coin-keeper/README.md

 - [x] fix sql_helper new wallet add amount [total wallet amount calculation]
 - [x] fix edit_transaction updateItem() values are not updating
 - [x] fix settings initial value from getting from shared preferences
+- [x] show distinct category for as menu item text box in add_transaction screen

 ### Working on it